 Microsoft Azure Machine Learning offers a free-tier service and a standard tier for which you need an Azure subscription.
 In order to access the free workspace, go to https://studio.azureml.net/ , sign in with a Microsoft account (@hotmail.com, @outlook.com etc.) and a free workspace is automatically created for you.

-How do students do this

 Each student will create a machine workspace to store their work in against a faculty run Azure Resource Group.
 Go to portal.azure.com which is the browser based management console for all services in Azure.
-To create your workspace click on the plus sign and look for data analytics Azure Machine Learning.
+To create your workspace click on the plus sign and look for data analytics-> Azure Machine Learning.